ScorpionFiko/utor-mod21-chal01-book-search-engine/README.md

 Here are some of the items to be considered for future development.
 1. Rewrite the typeDef for Save book query to use an input Type as opposed to using individual parameters
 2. Modify the image source to use either http or https depending on the host protocol.
 The Google API returns the image link as an http links.
-However, since the App is deployed to Heroku - which by default is https - a lot of warning messasges get generated in the Chrome dev tools console about that the fact that a request is made to an http resource.
+However, since the App is deployed to Heroku - which by default is https - a lot of warning messages get generated in the Chrome dev tools console about that the fact that a request is made to an http resource.
 3. Add links for purchasing/downloading/viewing the books if such links exist
 4. Convert to PWA